 Khalila’s clinical interests include cultural diversity and the impact of oppression, human sexuality, trauma recovery, identity and personality development, and systems intervention.
 In addition to conducting therapy, she has an affinity for social justice, advocacy, public education, and outreach.
 Whenever possible, she serves as an advocate and mentor for underrepresented and at-risk youth.
 Khalila has organized and facilitated outreach programs regarding mental health, stress management, sex education, sexual assault prevention, team building, and prejudice and discrimination reduction.
 Khalila is in the process of becoming an AASECT certified sex therapist, specializing in trauma recovery, taboo lifestyle practices, and treatment with individuals from marginalized identity groups.

 Khalila’s theoretical orientation is integrative with a humanistic core.
 She has foundations in psychodynamic, cognitive-behavioral, dialectical-behavioral, person-centered, interpersonal, and systems psychology.
 She incorporates mindfulness techniques and encourages holistic approaches to well-being.
 Within therapy, Khalila strives to empower individuals as she assists them to relieve distressing symptoms, gain self-acceptance, and develop strengths.

-Outside of the clinical setting, you may find Khalila reading, dancing, singing karaoke, attending sci-fi conventions, or engaging in intense discussions.
+You may find Khalila reading, dancing, singing karaoke, attending sci-fi conventions, or engaging in intense discussions outside of the clinical setting.
 She’s looking forward to exploring more of the great outdoors.